 Does life insurance cover overdose?

 Life insurance covers deaths due to alcohol or drug overdose unless the overdose is ruled a suicide within the exclusion period.
 Coverage depends on the specific terms of your policy.
-If the policyholder disclosed issues with alcohol or drugs during the application process, beneficiaries receive the full death benefit regardless of timing.
+If the policyholder disclosed alcohol or drug issues during the application process, beneficiaries receive the full death benefit regardless of timing.

 Does SGLI pay out for suicide?

 SGLI pays out for suicide regardless of timing.
-Military life insurance policies don't include suicide exclusions, recognizing the unique challenges service members face.
+Military life insurance policies don't include suicide exclusions, recognizing the unique challenges service members encounter.

 Also read: Best Life Insurance for Veterans